cbinding/rematch2/README.md

 ### dayname_ruler <a class="anchor" id="dayname_ruler"></a>

 Identifies day names or their abbreviations in text.
-Not currently used by other rulers, but remains present and usable as a concrete example showing how to implement a custom multilingual pattern-based ruler.
+Not currently used by other rulers, but remains present as a concrete example showing how to implement a custom multilingual pattern-based ruler.

 ### monthname_ruler <a class="anchor" id="monthname_ruler"></a>